outofoffice3/geras-sandbox-pro/README.md

  <img src="geras.gif" alt="The Hourglass" width="200"/>

-At a high level, Geras uses 3 main interfaces, dispatcher, ledger and controller.
+At a high level, Geras uses 4 main interfaces, job, dispatcher, ledger and controller.

+The [job](./pkg/gq/job.go) interface is the job that is being processed.
+You can implement any logic required, as you satisfy the interface methods.

 The [dispatcher](./pkg/gq/dispatcher.go) dispatches jobs based on rate limit configuration.